polyformproject/license-development/template.erb.md

 ## No Other Rights

-This license doesn't let you sublicense or give your license for this software to anyone else.
-The terms of this license do not imply any other licenses.
+The licensor does not give you permission to sublicense or give your license for this software to anyone else.
+The terms of this license aren't meant to imply any other licenses not explicitly mentioned.

 ## Patent Defense